 What is Process Costing?

-Process costing is method of costing wherein the products go through two or more processes and the costs are assigned/charged to individual processes or operations which is averaged over the number of units produced during the said period.
+Process costing is a method wherein the products go through two or more processes.
+The costs are assigned/charged to individual processes or operations, averaged over the number of units produced during the said period.
 It is used commonly in manufacturing units like paper, steel, soaps, medicines, vegetable oils, paints, rubber, chemical, etc. use this method widely.

-A product may be manufactured through one process or more than one processes.
-In case two or more processes are involved in manufacturing one finished product, the question arises is “which process has consumed the expense?”
+A product may be manufactured through one process or more than one process.
+If two or more processes are involved in manufacturing one finished product, the question arises, "which process has consumed the expense?"
 The answer lies within process costing.
 It helps identify the specific cost assigned to each process.
-It enables the management for further decision making.
+It enables the management to further decision making.

 Types